 Once we have received the applications, we review them, and discard any applications that are incomplete or that do not meet our eligibility requirements.
 The applications that are correct and complete are distributed between different evaluator.
 Most often, we use specially appointed evaluator to ensure that our investments are of the highest possible quality.
 All evaluator are knowledgeable in the specific field to which proposal applies.

 When the evaluators have gone through the applications, we have an assessment meeting with the evaluators and Vinnova's programme manager.
 At the meeting, we discuss the applications, and the evaluators recommend which applications should be granted.
 In some cases, we call the applicant for an interview before we make a decision.
-Then Vinnova makes a decision about who gets funding, and what percentage of the costs we cover for each organization.
+Then Vinnova makes decisions about who gets funding, and what percentage of the costs we cover for each organization.

 When will the decision come?